 - In a large bowl combine cooled quinoa with flour, cheese, onion, salt, pepper, and parsley.

 - Heat oil in a skillet over medium heat.
 Form quinoa into balls or ovals and carefully add to hot oil.
 Cook for 3–5 minutes per side, or until a golden crust has formed.
-Drain on paper towels.

 - Drain on paper towels or cool on a wire rack.

 - Serve with ketchup or desired dipping sauce.

 - When making quinoa fritters, one thing to keep in mind is that if they are sticking to the pan, the reason is typically that you are trying to flip them before they have cooked enough.
 Make sure you are seeing browning edges on the underside before trying to flip them.